mikaelpatel/Arduino-Shell/README.md

 ## Special forms

+The shell script language allows several special forms:

+### Literal Numbers

-The shell script language allows the following special forms.
-First, integer numbers may be used directly in scripts.
+Integer numbers may be used directly in scripts.
 When the script is executed the value of the number is pushed on the parameter stack.

+### Blocks

-Second, blocks "{...}".
+Code blocks "{...}".
 They begin with left curley bracket and end with a right curley bracket.
 When the script is executed the address of the block is pushed on the parameter stack and can be used with operation code; execute "x", loop "l", while "w", if-true "i", and if-else "e".
 Blocks may be nested.

+### Comments

+Comments "(...)" are allowed in scripts, and may be nested.
+They are ignored when the script is executed.